“Can the government seize my land?”

 What Is Eminent Domain?

-The power to condemn privately owned property for public purpose, benefit, or use is known as eminent domain.
-The entity exercising that power is called the condemnor.
+The the legal power of government to condemn privately owned property for public purpose, benefit, or use is known as eminent domain.
+The entity exercising that power is called the condemner.

 Who Can Condemn My Property?

-- the condemnation is for a public use or purpose, and
+- the condemnation is for a public use or purpose

-- they pay you “just compensation” for the land that is taken.
+- they pay “just compensation” for the land taken

 What Are My Rights?

-- Top 5 Things You That Will Harm Your Land Condemnation Case
+- The Top 5 Things That Will Harm Your Land Condemnation Case

 - Map Act of NC Lawsuits